 Performance-wise, the edge may go to sin stocks, however, which have performed as well or better than ESG stocks.
 It’s worth keeping in mind that “sin stock” is a subjective term.
 One person’s sin stock may be another person’s perfectly reasonable stock.

 As an extreme example, one of the sins listed by religious historians is sloth.
-Under that definition, an investor in streaming services may be labelled as a sin stock investor by engaging with companies that contribute to sloth, via long stretches of binge-streaming.
+Under that definition, an investor in streaming services may be labeled as a sin stock investor by engaging with companies that contribute to sloth, via long stretches of binge-streaming.

 Or, one investor may view defense stocks as a virtuous investment, since these companies build products that help defend the United States from potential enemies.
 Another investor may view defense stocks as sin securities, since the companies produce tanks, guns and helmets wind up on battlefields where soldiers are killed or wounded.